3 Important Tips for Board Members of HOAs and Condo Associations

 hoa board member

-Whether you’re an existing board member or a new board member this year, as Community Association Law attorneys, we’d like to offer you some advice as you begin to fulfill your duties in 2023.
-Here are the 3 top tips for community association board members:
+Whether you’re an existing board member or a new board member this year, as Community Association Law attorneys, we’d like to remind you of some top tips for community association board members.

 1. Know Your Governing Documents